liferay/liferay-frontend-projects/How-to-adapt-most-popular-frameworks-projects.md

 These files are then tweaked by the adapter scripts so that they can be launched from Liferay's standard entry point (see [[JS extended portlets entry point]]).

-To achieve that, the `app-root` selector in the ouput bundles will be changed so that it points to the portlet's main `<div>` node (identified by the `portletElementId` parameter of the Liferay's entry point).
+To achieve that, the `app-root` selector in the output bundles will be changed so that it points to the portlet's main `<div>` node (identified by the `portletElementId` parameter of the Liferay's entry point).